 Are air and ground ambulance used together?

 Often yes.
 The air ambulance takes the patient from the scene to the closest landing site near the hospital; a ground ambulance completes the landing-site-to-hospital leg.
 This is the integration model defined in §7.1.2.4 of the Circular [1].
+In planned and international cases, air and ground modes are combined into much longer chains; Nova Ambulans handles this multimodal coordination.

 Related Posts